 60 metres above sea level, Hill 60 proved to be a sought-after vantage point during intense fighting in spring 1917.
 It was the site of the famous Battle of Messines and has been left mostly undisturbed since the end of WWI.
 A large bunker that was originally used by the German army can be found in a near-original state.
 Image by ViennaUK CC BY-SA 4.0, from Wikimedia Commons.

 The Hooge Crater Museum offers an extensive collection of military artefacts, uniforms, photographs and life-size recreations of scenes from the war, and offers a great insight into life in the trenches.
-A medical class has also been established where your guide can discuss medical equipment from the time.
+A medical class has also been established as an advanced dressing station where a guide can discuss the stages of medical evacuation, show medical equipment from the time complete with Ford T motor ambulance.
+The Hooge Crater Museum also has German and British trenches.
 Image by Amanda Slater (CC BY-SA 2.0).

 Lijssenthoek was the site of the largest evacuation hospital in the Ypres Salient.
 It presents the story of medical assistance during WWI with a focus on the nearby field hospital and casualty clearing stations.
 Visitors can browse hospital diaries and listen to letters and witnesses through the walls.
 10,784 people are buried in the military cemetery; a video calendar tells the story of one victim who died on each day.